-Combine the yogurt and salt.
-Add the chicken and coat.
-Place in the fridge for at least an hour or up to overnight if you have time.2.
+In a large mixing bowl, combine the yogurt and salt.
+Add the chicken and toss to coat.
+Place in the fridge for at least an hour, or up to overnight.2.

 Dredge the chicken in the flour and then add to the pan.
-Cook for 6-10 minutes, turning once, until the chicken is 155 F internal temperature (if you don't have a thermometer, I would do 6-8 minutes for drumsticks and 8-10 minutes thighs).
+Cook for 6 to 10 minutes, turning once, until the chicken reaches an internal temperature of 155 F.

 For the hot honey:

-While the chicken is cooking, combine the honey and hot sauce.
+While the chicken is cooking, combine the honey and hot sauce in a mixing bowl.